CMA Awards 2022: Everything you need to know for Country Music’s Biggest Night

 CMA Awards: Hosts

-County music superstar Luke Bryan and NFL legend Peyton Manning will host the 56th Annual CMA Awards.
-This will be Bryan’s second consecutive year hosting the award show, but it will be the VFL and former Denver Broncos quarterback’s first appearance as host of Country Music’s Biggest Night.
+Country music superstar Luke Bryan and NFL legend Peyton Manning will host the 56th Annual CMA Awards.
+This will be Bryan’s second consecutive year hosting the award show, but it will be the former Denver Broncos quarterback’s first appearance as host of Country Music’s Biggest Night.

 “It’s always a huge honor to be a part of this show,” said Bryan.
 “He and I are certainly comfortable in the role and it should be a lot of fun.”